-Digital boundaries, what are they, and why are they so important?
-Whether it is a work what’s app group, after-hours emails or the overwhelming feeling of being digitally accessible 24-7.
-There is no escaping the digital age, but you can create healthy boundaries to protect your mental health.
+Digital boundaries, what are they? and why are they so important?
+Whether it is a work what’s app group, relationships, after-hours emails or the overwhelming feeling of being digitally accessible 24-7.
+There is no escaping the digital age, but you can create healthy digital boundaries to protect your mental health.
 Now more than ever, it has become so important to set boundaries with our time.
 With many people working from home, the lines can become blurred between work and downtime.

 Do you remember the days when you worked your shift, logged out and then returned the next day to check your inbox?
 Then along came the smartphone, and your emails snuck into your pocket after hours.
 Then Whats’app groups popped up sharing even more information, Dm’s, private messages, comments and facetime on your time crept in.
 Whether you are a freelancer or you work within an organisation, there is no escaping these issues that we face today that we did not have over a decade ago.

 It is unrealistic to respond, reply, and give your energy to every notification that pops onto your screen.
 You may feel that you “have to” respond but, I am giving you permission to say no and take back your power.
 You do not have to give a reason.
 You can leave what’s app groups, decline to check emails after working hours or put an “out of the office” on your email, and you do not owe anyone a reason for this.

 “Hey, did you get the email I sent last night?”

 “Hey, I will check my email when I get into the office, I don’t respond to emails out of hours as I feel overwhelmed by it.”

 “Hey, did you see what was in the What’s app group?”

 “Hey, No, I don’t use my phone for work, could you send it to me on my email instead?”

 “Hey, did you get my DM?”